 You can still drive over Higher New Bridge, which is 11ft (3.3m) wide, in a car but it is much nicer to park and walk over this 500+ year old relic, look down at the water and wonder who else has made this crossing.

 Before the Tamar reaches Launceston it is joined by the Rivers Carey and Kensey before it flows under the Polson Bridge.
-Another ancient crossing point, the original 12th century bridge had to be replaced several times due to flooding and then, after being used by Charles I on his escape into Cornwall, it was completely destroyed in 1646.
+Another ancient crossing point, the original 12th century bridge had to be replaced several times due to flooding and then, after being used by the Prince of Wales, later Charles II, on his escape into Cornwall, it was completely destroyed in 1646.
 Since then the bridge has been taken many different forms.
 In 1833 James Green constructed an elegant 50ft cast iron arch with four other masonry arches that lasted for 100 years but was eventually replaced after fears it couldn’t withstand the increase in heavy traffic.
 The present bridge dates from 1934.

 The next bridge on our journey was completed in 2007 and is undoubtedly one that we have all crossed at one time or another.
 Dunheved Bridge carries the A30 over the Tamar and for many marks an important point on their journey.
 I for one will breathe a huge sigh of relief when I cross that line.

 Funnily enough the original 1975 bridge at this point, which was 123ft long, was called the Tamar Bridge, until it was pointed out that one of those already existed, so its present name is a nod to the original name for Launceston.

 Greystone & Horse Bridge